varlink/varlink.github.io/Home.md

 Every varlink service offers the `org.varlink.service` interface, which describes all interfaces the service provides and provides information about the service implementation itself.
 See the [Service](Service) page for details.

 ## Address
-Varlink services are expressed in URI form:
+Varlink services are expressed in URI notation.
+All properties after a `;` character should be ignored to allow future extensions.

 |Type                          |Example                         |Comment                                  |
 |------------------------------|--------------------------------|-----------------------------------------|